 Have you ever seen anyone have a genuine love affair with food?
 It’s an absolute joy to watch people fully immerse themselves in the flavors.

-Take one sensory experience and allow it to halt time.
-Enjoy a meal, savor an essential oil, spend time with a painting or sunset, listen to enchanting music—this will not only bring you into the present moment, but it can even create a spiritual experience.
-When you do this, other senses will be drawn in, but try to keep your focus on the sense you chose.
-The practice of creating focus can pump your present moment awareness muscles.
+Take one sensory experience and allow it to halt time and quiet the mind.
+Enjoy a meal, savor an essential oil, spend time with a painting or sunset, feel the warmth and energy from a campfire, listen to enchanting music—this will not only bring you into the present moment, but it can even create a spiritual experience and can be a mindfulness practice.
+When you do this, other senses will be drawn in by habit, but try to keep your focus and pay attention to the sense you chose.
+The practice of creating focus can pump your present moment awareness muscles and calm the mind.

 5. Appreciate the Absolute Ordinary

-Have you ever walked through your own house during a quiet time and just appreciate the seemingly menial things?
+Have you ever walked through your own house during a quiet time and just enjoyed the moment and appreciated the seemingly menial things?

 - Feel the carpet under your toes and feel so grateful for it.

 - Notice the heat of your electric heat pump, and remind yourself of how fortunate you are to have heat.

 - Open your refrigerator or cupboards and appreciate the food and items at your fingertips.

 - Open the door slowly, offering gratitude for the key, the shelter, your address, and location.

 Have you ever felt that you don’t have enough at times?
 While lack, in some respect, may certainly be present in your life, take stock of what you do have.
 You might have clean air to breath, water that flows out of a faucet, food in the fridge, and a place to sleep at night.
 If nothing else, appreciate the sun rising and setting each day, bringing the planet light and life.
 Something as simple as your fingers moving to grasp your coffee cup is a thing to celebrate.
 There are so many ordinary things to appreciate each day.